What is the best way to help alleviate springtime allergies?

 - Mold spores

-Standing water is a prime breeding ground for mold and other bacteria.
+Standing water is a prime breeding ground for mold and other things that can cause allergies.
 If you have mold allergies, make sure to check your house for leaking or other sources of standing water.

-The common duster just pushes dust into the air, making you more likely to breathe it in.
+The common duster just pushes dust into the air, which means it’s still in the house and ready for you to breathe in.
 For more effective dusting, use a damp cloth or paper towel to traps the dust instead.

-Dust builds up in places you don’t always think about.
+Dust builds up in virtually every part of your home.
 Some of the most common offenders include window sills, window frames, door frames, and ceiling fans.

 Try to keep the house at 50% relative humidity or lower.
-This will make your home less of a haven for dust mites and mold spores.
+This will make your home less of a habitable for dust mites and mold spores.

 Allergies can trigger from the mold in your shower and also spread throughout your house.
 This is especially true during warmer months.
 Give the tag on your shower curtain a look!
 You can likely throw it in the wash and then hang it back up to dry.
 Do your best to decrease moisture and humidity in your bathroom to prevent mold growth in the future.